Getting Started with NACHA

 5. Fill in the information at the top of the form:

 To generate a NACHA file, you will need to input the fix fields under the ACH Information section.
-The seven fields in this section need to be completed with information provided by your bank.
+The first seven fields in this section need to be completed with information provided by your bank; the "Discretionary Data" field is optional depending on the requirements of your bank.

-Investors who want to receive payments via ACH should be marked as such in their Investor Profiles with correct ABA and Account numbers.
+Investors who want to receive payments via ACH should be marked as such in their Investor Profiles with the correct ABA and Account numbers.
 Incorrect ABA numbers will result in a failed NACHA export.
-For information on these seven fields, please see the definitions below:
+For information on the seven required fields, please see the definitions below:

 *If there is any question as to what to include in these fields, please refer to your bank.